ntnu-tex/beamerthementnu/README.md

 # beamerthementnu
 A LaTeX beamer theme for NTNU presentation templates.

-Mattia Veroni (IMF, IE) has taken over as maintainer for the project.
+Mattia Veroni (IIK, IE) has taken over as maintainer for the project.
 Future directions, including where it's hosted, rests with him.
 Stay tuned!